ADVERTISEMENT

 One of the most unique restaurants anywhere.
 You can be assured of fresh food, as the offerings are based on each day's harvest.
 This place is a real experience.
 The menu is set and you just sit back and enjoy it.
 There are tables outside for when the weather is warm.
 You can have a glass of wine outside, then move inside for the meal.
 Lunch is less expensive than dinner.
 You can just take a taxi there from the city center.

-Ten Thousand Waves Spa Resort & Hotel Hotel in Santa Fe
+Tweetybird reviewed Ten Thousand Waves Spa Resort & Hotel first review First to Review

 ***** Place of serenity to relax (mixed: straight-gay)